AFNeves/PrologSTAQS/README.md

 ## Considerations for Game Extensions

-Since the game is relatively simple, there were several considerations for extending the game to make it more challenging and engaging for players.
+Since the game is relatively simple, there were several considerations for extending it to make it more challenging and engaging for players.
 Unfortunately, due to time and manpower constraints, these features were not implemented in the current version of the game.
 However, they could be considered for future development:

 1. **Variable Board Sizes:** Allow players to choose different board sizes.